Did You Fall in Love With Lilikoi Fruit in Hawaii? Here’s 8 Ways to Enjoy It at Home

-The plant that bears yellow passion fruit takes anywhere from 1 to 3 years to fruit.
+This Hawaiian flower plant that bears yellow passion fruit takes anywhere from 1 to 3 years to fruit.
 Likewise, upon being pollinated, you should expect to wait another 80 days before enjoying the very literal fruits of your labor.
 When it’s ready, lilikoi fruit will fall off the vine, where it’ll start turning brown and wrinkly (but no less delicious!).

 The good news is that lilikoi season lasts a long time.
 You can find and buy them in Hawaii between June and January – although fresh ones on the vine can be surprisingly hard to come across sometimes!

 What Does It Taste Like?

 It varies, but Lilikoi’s usually a delightful mix of sweet and sour.
 It’s tart, aromatic, and utterly unique; tropical and citrusy goodness that titillates your taste buds like nothing else.